-A man’s sex organ (penis) is separate from his internal reproductive anatomy (testes and glands).
-The penis is made up of the glans, the shaft and the internal organ.
+A man’s sex organ (penis) is separate from his internal reproductive anatomy (testes and glands) but also integral.
 The penis has three main functions.

 Firstly men use their penis to urinate (but only when flaccid).
-The urethra is a tube that runs down the middle of the penis.
-When a man has an erection, the muscles at the base of the bladder contract and close off the urethra so it is impossible for urine to be released when the penis is erect.
+Urine and semen both pass down the urethra, the tube which extends through the length of the penis.
+When a man has an erection, the muscles at the base of the bladder contract and close off the urethra so urine cannot be released.

-Some male prostitutes climax five, six or more times per day regularly over many years.
+Some male prostitutes can climax five, six or more times per day regularly over many years.
 Even with such high frequencies, although the quantity of ejaculate is lower than usual, a little semen is always produced.
 Around three quarters of men do not ejaculate with any force.
 Their semen is merely exuded from the glans.
-Other men may ejaculate semen over distances of a few inches or even a few feet (rarely up to a meter or more!).
+Other men may ejaculate semen over distances of a few inches or even a few feet (very rarely up to even a meter or more!).

 The relaxed penis can be any size, depending on ambient temperature.
-(Antony Mason 1998)
+(Antony Mason)